New York (Ja Rule song): Music video

 The music video for "New York", directed by Juan Carlos, premiered via MTV Jams on November 15, 2004.
+The music video features cameo appearances from Grafh, Jim Jones, Remy Ma, Cool & Dre, Ed Lover, DJ Clue?, Black Child, Caddillac Tah, Chris Gotti, John "BJ" Bryant, Irv Gotti, Fat Joe's brother Angel, Armageddon, Pistol Pete & Macho, Tony Sunshine, Darrin "Dee" and Joaquin "Waah" Dean, Drag-On, Infrared & Sean Cross, The LOX, Swizz Beatz, Angie Martinez, Havoc, N.O.R.E., Red Cafe, J. Prince, J. Hood, DJ Enuff, and Kool DJ Red Alert.
+The music video also features murals of rappers Big L, Big Pun, and DJ Jam Master Jay.

 Background

 Cool & Dre produced the track for rapper Fat Joe, who initially turned it down.
 Jadakiss was said to be interested in the track; however, Ja Rule grabbed it almost immediately.
 When Irv Gotti learned of the history behind who was to have the track, he mentioned it to Ja Rule, and then they offered for both Fat Joe and Jadakiss to be featured on the track.

-The song contains a sample of Nkalakatha by Mandoza.
-Though not credited on the songs credit the song is a slowed down Mandoza's produced by Gabbie Lerroux.
+The song contains a sample of Nkalakatha by South African Kwaito sensation, Mandoza.
+Though not credited, it contains identical slowed down elements of the song produced by Gabi Le Roux.

 Ja Rule's verse is a subliminal diss aimed at rival 50 Cent and his group G-Unit.
-In the song Ja Rule raps: "Y'all niggas is pussy, punani, vagina, your monologue's gettin' tired now it's time to ride, Apprentice, you're fired, you're no longer desired, so take off them silly chains, put back on your wire, I'm on fire" making a reference to G-Unit member Lloyd Banks's song On Fire.
+In the song Ja Rule raps: "Y'all niggas is pussy, punani, vagina, your monologue's gettin' tired now it's time to ride, Apprentice, you're fired, you're no longer desired, so take off them silly chains, put back on your wire, I'm On Fire".
 50 Cent responded the next year with his 2005 song "Piggy Bank" where he also dissed Fat Joe and Jadakiss for featuring on this song.

-There is a sequel to this song which is also titled "New York" and it's on DJ Khaled's 2007 album, We the Best.
+There is a sequel/remix to this song which is also titled "New York" on DJ Khaled's 2007 album, We the Best and another version by Cuban Link.

-The song also features an official music video with numerous cameo appearances including Remy Ma, Jennifer Lopez, N.O.R.E., Havoc, Red Cafe, Lil Wayne, Cool and Dre, J.Prince, DJ Enuff, Styles P, Jim Jones, DJ Clue, Irv Gotti, Angie Martinez and more.